 While they are made with metals that are resistant to fatigue and heat, they still can gradually weaken with age and use.

 The signs of that would be a belt that isn’t tight enough and which squeaks, slips or both.
 It’s not always possible to tell whether a belt is squeaking because the rubber of the belt itself might have lost its gripping properties or because the tensioner has weakened.

-So, very often, tensioners are replaced with the belt.
-The labor does almost entirely overlap; giving some savings to replacing both, as opposed to replacing them one at a time.
+So, very often, the belt tensioner is replaced along with the serpentine belt.
+The labor does almost entirely overlap giving some savings to replacing both, as opposed to replacing them one at a time.

 Belt tensioners apply tension through a pulley that bears against the belt.
 The pulley has a non-serviceable bearing and this can wear out.

 It’s fairly common during belt replacement to find that the serpentine belt tensioner bearing feels rough or dry; even if it didn’t make any notable noise during operation.
 It is then usually recommended to replace the tensioner as a preventative measure.

 Any small variance from perfect roundness in a driven pulley will change the size of the circuit of the running belt.
 This will be visible at the belt tensioner as a periodic oscillation following the variance and the engine’s rotation.

 A small amount of this is normal but requires the tensioner to constantly work at its pivot point which can cause wear.
 With the belt off, wear can show up in the tensioner as looseness in the housing.